asudesozcu/Flutter-Bootcamp/Section 3 - I Am Rich/README.md

 In this section, I practiced using MaterialApp, Scaffold, managing assets, and adding an application icon Also in addition to the course, I made a simple postcard application to further improve and solidify my learning from the course.
+You can find my work in the lib/sections directory.

 ## Getting Started